Byzantine–Moorish wars: The political and military void left by Solomon's death

-Solomon's death at Cillium caused Justinian to appoint Sergius, who at the time was a civil and military governor of all of Africa.
-The measure was to honor Solomon and Sergius is hated by the Berbers due to the Leptis Magna massacre.
-The troops and the population see him only as an arrogant incompetent.
-Jean, the best officer in the army, did not cooperate with Sergius and the army remained impassive.
-A counter-attack was planned by Jean and the Duke of Byzacena called.
+Solomon's death at Cillium caused Justinian to appoint Sergius, who was at the time civil and military governor of all of North Africa.
+The measure was to honor Solomon, although Sergius was hated by the Berbers due to the Leptis Magna massacre.
+Additionally, his troops and the populace see him only as an arrogant incompetent.
+Furthermore, John, the best officer in the army, did not cooperate with Sergius and the army remained passive.
+A counterattack was soon planned by John, and the Duke of Byzacena was ordered to join him.
 However, his army was completely destroyed when John's messengers failed to reach him to inform him that the rallying point was already occupied by the enemy.
-A betrayal by Roman officers delivered the capital of Byzacena, Hadrumetum, to the Moors.
-Although it was taken over by the Romans thanks to a ruse by the local inhabitants, the Moorish leaders were now under the walls of Carthage and could plunder Africa as they pleased.
+A betrayal by Roman officers soon delivered the capital of Byzacena (Hadrumetum), to the Moors.
+Although it was retaken by the Romans thanks to a ruse by the local inhabitants, the Moorish leaders were under the walls of Carthage and could plunder Africa as they pleased.

-To remedy the situation, Areobindus is sent to share powers with Sergius, but the two men do not cooperate.
-At Thacia, Sergius left the army of Aerobindus alone against the Moors.
+To remedy the situation, Areobindus was sent to share powers with Sergius, but the two men did not cooperate.
+At Thacia, Sergius left the army of Aerobindus to confront the Moors alone.
 This defeat convinced Justinian to recall the governor.
-Meanwhile, a mutiny by Guntharic overthrows Areobindus in Carthage.
-The new governor offers to share Africa with the Moors by giving Byzacena to Antalas.
-Guntharic is overthrown by Artabanes, an Armenian officer, but he prefers to return to Constantinople rather than assume the title of magister militum of Africa that Justinian grants him.
+Meanwhile, a mutiny by Guntharic overthrew Areobindus in Carthage.
+The new governor offered to share Africa with the Moors by giving Byzacena to Antalas.
+Guntharic was in turn overthrown by Artabanes, an Armenian officer, but he preferred to return to Constantinople rather than assume the title of magister militum of Africa that Justinian had granted him.

-A political and military vacuum was therefore left by Solomon, which Sergius was unable to remedy due to his incompetence.
+A political and military vacuum was therefore left by Solomon, which Sergius was unable to fill due to his incompetence.
 The Roman army remained demoralized, relatively impassive and suffered from the betrayal of its leaders.
-Corippe mourned the plunder that Africa suffered at thar time and looked back with nostalgia to the time of Solomon.
-Only the arrival of Troglita could remedy the situation.
+Corippus lamented the devastation inflicted upon Africa during this period and looked back nostalgically to the time of Solomon.
+Only the arrival of Troglita would remedy the situation.